Disease Overview

 • A family member may inherit the TTR gene variant, but having the variant does not necessarily mean they will develop hATTR amyloidosis

-• The age that symptoms typically appear ranges from the mid-20s to mid-60s
+• The age that symptoms appear ranges from the mid-20s to mid-60s

 • hATTR amyloidosis is often misdiagnosed because its symptoms resemble those of other conditions

 • If your doctor suspects that you have hATTR amyloidosis, they may order further tests to make a diagnosis.
-While this is not a complete list of tests that can help diagnose hATTR amyloidosis, some tests include:
+Some common tests includea:

 • Genetic testing